 Water and Climate in the Himalayas

 Thanks to all the people who allowed us to photograph and speak with them, and to our guides, interpreters and drivers.
-Thanks again to the Karuna Foundation - US, the Uttarakhand Environmental Education Center (UEEC), World Wildlife Fund - Nepal (WWF), and The Mountain Institute.
-Please see other portfolios on the increasing dangers from landslides and how farmers are adapting to changing climate conditions in the Himalayas.
+Thanks again to the Karuna Foundation - US, the Uttarakhand Environmental Education Center (UEEC), World Wildlife Fund - Nepal (WWF), and local leaders and community members.
+Please see other portfolios about water and climate change, changes to cooking stoves, and how farmers are adapting to changing climate conditions in the Himalayas.